bvolution/raspiblitz-raid1/README.md

 > "We work with online stores that pay us a commission whenever you shop with them.
 We convert that to bitcoin and share most of it with you.
 Because we also make a small profit every time you buy something, we can keep our platform free to use while respecting your privacy."

 Hab bisher nur positive Erfahrungen gemacht.
-Full Disclosure der Link oben ist ein Referallink, muss keiner nutzen, kostet euch aber nichts aber unterstützt den Autor dieses Tutorials 🌝
+Full Disclosure der Link oben ist ein Referallink, muss keiner nutzen, kostet euch nichts und unterstützt den Autor dieses Tutorials 🌝

 ### Getestet für diesen Blog